David Bellamy: Scientific career

-Bellamy's first work in a scientific environment was as a laboratory assistant at Ewell Technical College before he studied for a Bachelor of Science degree at Chelsea.
+Bellamy's first work in a scientific environment was as a laboratory assistant at Ewell Technical College (now NESCOT) before he studied for a Bachelor of Science degree at Chelsea.

 In 1960 he became a lecturer in the botany department of Durham University.

-The work that brought him to public prominence was his environmental consultancy on the Torrey Canyon oil spill in 1967, about which he wrote a paper in the leading scientific journal, Nature.
+The work that brought him to public prominence was his environmental consultancy on the Torrey Canyon oil spill in 1967, about which he wrote a paper in Nature.

 Publishing career and related

 Bellamy published many scientific papers and books between 1966 and 1986 (see #Bibliography).
 Many books were associated with the TV series on which he worked.
 During the 1980s, he replaced Big Chief I-Spy as the figurehead of the I-Spy range of children's books, to whom completed books were sent to get a reward.
 In 1980, he released a single written by Mike Croft with musical arrangement by Dave Grosse to coincide with the release of the I-Spy title I Spy Dinosaurs (about dinosaur fossils) entitled "Brontosaurus Will You Wait For Me?" (backed with "Oh Stegosaurus").
 He performed it on Blue Peter wearing an orange jump suit.
 It reached number 88 in the charts.